ingacafe/hello-world/README.md

 Hi humans!

-Just getting started exploring this wild world and excited to learn and discover all sorts of cool things.
+Just getting started exploring this wild world and am excited to learn and discover all sorts of cool things.
 I like cats, being underwater, getting lost and melted cheese.